GuidoBaijense/GuidoBaijense.github.io/_posts/2024-05-30-fixing-my-own-environment-pt2-secure-score.md

 Another way to get started with Conditional Access is by implementing a pre-defined framework.
 For example, the [Zero Trust framework](https://github.com/microsoft/ConditionalAccessforZeroTrustResources/tree/main) that was made available by Claus Jespersen of Microsoft.

 ### Enable Microsoft Entra ID Identity Protection sign-in risk policies

 Nothing different from the recommendation before.
 I already had the policy, it was just not enabled.

-### Ensure multifactor authentication is enabled for all users
+### Ensure multi-factor authentication is enabled for all users

-The recommendation is to ensure multifactor authentication (MFA) for all users.
+The recommendation is to ensure multi-factor authentication (MFA) for all users.
 Microsoft Entra ID provides multiple methods to register MFA.
 A policy can be set to require MFA registration during the user's next login, and it has been set.
 It is enabled for all users, but we do not get the full score yet.
 The current score is 4.5 out of a maximum of 9 points, which is because half of my (fake) users have not registered an additional authentication method.
 This means that I have never signed in with those users; otherwise, I would have had to register an MFA method.

 In a production environment, this is a huge risk, and you might encounter this situation when locations like the office are not in scope for MFA enforcement.
 Users who only work in the office never have to register for MFA, and the first person to use the account from somewhere else (with stolen credentials) can register MFA without anyone noticing any strange behavior.